 Approach:

-Multiple approaches possible by combining methodologies from different life cycle [stages] in this Resolution, depending on the purpose of the study, availability of data, etc.
+Multiple approaches possible by combining methodologies from different life cycle stages in this Resolution, depending on the purpose of the study, availability of data, etc.

 For comparability and transparency, practitioners shall specify and maintain the discrete combination of methodologies used for their applications.